lei-zhang/socialRL/README.md

 Zhang^, Lengersdorff^, Mikus, Gläscher, & Lamm (2020).
 Frameworks, pitfalls, and suggestions of using reinforcement learning models in social neuroscience. (^Equal contributions)** *Social cognitive and affective neuroscience* <br />
 [DOI: 10.1093/scan/nsaa089](https://doi.org/10.1093/scan/nsaa089).

+To reproduce all analyses and figures in the manuscript.
 ___

 This repository contains: